-- The 2022-2026 UBRAF is planned, efficiently managed and its implementation at global, regional, and country levels is monitored and reported to the PCB, donors and other stakeholders. - The UBRAF core resources and other funds for the UN contribution to the Global AIDS Strategy are fully mobilized, in collaboration with Cosponsors. - Effective accountability mechanisms are applied for results, process and resources, reporting to ECOSOC, the PCB, the UN General Assembly, the Human Rights Council, donors, country-level stakeholders and the broader public.
-This is done with the support of the Committee of Cosponsoring Organizations and in accordance with other reporting requirements, such as for the QCPR, UN Funding Compact, IATI and UN SWAP and related lessons learning thanks to Secretariat's leadership for their development, knowledge sharing, implementation, facilitation and follow up. - Effective engagement of stakeholders in the work and governance of the Joint Programme is achieved, thanks to the Joint Programme's contribution to UN commitments to multilingualism. - The UNAIDS evaluation plan implemented, and systematic follow-up to evaluations occurs.
+S5.4.1 Evaluation plans submitted to and approved by the PCB, reported on and tracking of implementation of follow up recommendations Aı reas of intervention (Deliverables) • The 2022-2026 UBRAF is planned, efficiently managed and its implementation at global, region other stakeholders. nal, and country levels is monitored and reported to the PCB, donors and • The UBRAF core resources and other funds for the UN contribution to the Global AIDS Strategy are fully mobilized, in collaboration with Cosponsors. • Effective accountability mechanisms are applied for results, process and resources, reporting to ECOSOC, the PCB, the UN General Assembly, the Human Rights Council, donors, country-level stakeholders and the broader public.
+This is done with the support of the Committee of Cosponsoring Organizations and in accordance with other reporting requirements, such as for the QCPR, UN Funding Compact, IATI and UN SWAP and related lessons learning thanks to Secretariat's leadership for their development, knowledge sharing, implementation, facilitation and follow up. • Effective engagement of stakeholders in the work and governance of the Joint Programme is a to multilingualism. chieved, thanks to the Joint Programme's contribution to UN commitments • The UNAIDS evaluation plan implemented, and systematic follow-up to evaluations occurs.